-It was October of 1838 when the Missouri militia attacked the small town of Hawn’s Mill.
+There were multiple problems which let to this terrible day.
 The Latter-Day Saint men of Hawn’s Mill planned to defend themselves by going to the Black Smith Shop and stick their guns out of the holes in the shop and fire on the Missouri mob.
-The Missouri Mob Men did the same thing, and stuck their guns into the whole in the blacksmith shop and the men and boys inside were like 'fish in a barrel'.
+The Missouri Mob Men did the same thing, and stuck their guns into the wholes in the blacksmith shop, resulting in much death for the people inside this small cabin.
+The men and boys inside were like 'fish in a barrel'.
 The Missouri mob killed most of the members of the town, along with raping and pillaging the homes.
 Amanda Barnes Smith found her son, Sardius and her husband Warren dead in the blacksmith shop.
 Amanda then found her little six year old, Alma with “his hip all shot off and to pieces.”

 Here’s Amanda story in her own words: